 Lord Rama’s victory over Ravana meant the end of asuras’ rule in the country.
 The fact that Ravana was a Lankan and a feared king there makes Dussehra celebration in Srilanka even more extensive.
 People worship their deity and burn the effigies of Ravana and his subordinates, Meghnad and Kumbhkaran.

-Dussehra celebrations in Sri Lanka phenomenal and it is a treat to watch the Lankans celebrate the festival with so much of enthusiasm.
+Dussehra 2021 in Sri Lanka will be phenomenal.
+It is a treat to watch the Lankans celebrate the festival with so much enthusiasm.
 There are a few popular temples in Sri Lanka that have historical relevance with Ramayana.
 If you are on a Sri Lanka tour during Dussehra make it a point to visit these temples there.

 1. Sri Anjaneya Temple, Delhiwala-Mount Lavinia